 For example, say Sarah reports $50,000 of taxable income on her tax return.
 Assuming she is filing as an individual, Sarah’s marginal federal income tax bracket will be 22%.
 Due to federal income tax being progressive in nature, however, Sarah will calculate her tax liability as so:

 A promissory note is a financial instrument in which the issuer contractually agrees to pay a sum of money to a payee, either at a determinable time or at the demand of the payee.
 Similar to a note payable, promissory notes usually include the amount of principal that should be paid at maturity, any applicable interest rate, terms of repayment, and the date of maturity.
 Provisions regarding issuer default are usually included as well.

 Although often issued by a financial institution, promissory notes offer businesses and individuals the opportunity to obtain financing from an entity that is not a bank.
 Any person or persons willing to provide financing under the agreed upon terms may become a lender under a promissory note.

 Promoted equity (carried interest) is a share of the profits of an investment or investment fund that is paid to the investment manager as compensation.
 It is given in exchange for creating value or bearing a disproportionate share of downside risk.

-Provides an analysis of a building or facility to help establish a buyer's risk due to the physical condition of the facility.
+Property condition report provides an analysis of a building or facility to help establish a buyer's risk due to the physical condition of the facility.
 The analysis includes architectural, structural, mechanical and electrical systems and elements.

 Property management is the supervision and oversight of residential and commercial real estate.
 Aiming to ensure that the property being managed meets a certain operational standard, property management looks to drive income growth while preserving the value of the property.
 Although some real estate owner-operators deploy their own property management division to oversee their assets, property management is often done through third party companies that specialize in a particular asset class.
 For example, Asset Campus Housing has specialized in student housing property management since 1986.